JackWang0318/NN_Zero2Hero_from_Andrej/README.md

 **Lecture 7: Let's build GPT: from scratch, in code, spelled out.**

 Not done, currently at 1:19:11 in the youtube video.
 2023.11.28 p.m.
+Done 1st notebook run through and the youtube video.
+2023.11.30 a.m.

 ---